Skip to main content

 Festive

-Traditional pudding made from wheat flour dough, drizzled with date syrup (rub) or honey, clarified butter.
-Dense, sweet, rich.
-Eaten with fingers.
-Prepared for births, religious festivals, special occasions.
+A pudding made from wheat flour dough, drizzled with date syrup (rub) or honey and clarified butter.
+It is dense, sweet, and rich, and people eat it with their fingers.
+Cooks make it for births, religious festivals, and other special occasions.

 vegetarianContains: WheatContains: Dairy